acdarby/LIFE748/Assembly_WS.md

 We can view the report by navigating to the unix home using filemanager "clinking on the pengiun"

 ![Model](https://github.com/acdarby/LIFE748/blob/main/Artboard1.png)

+And find the `*.html` file click on this to open the file in a browser.

+note
+>Refer to the lecture notes make some observations about the quanity, quality and length of the reads in the different files.

 ### We are using the assemblier called `flye` [Flye github](https://github.com/fenderglass/Flye)
 ```
 flye --help